PREVIOUS MONTH'S NEWS

-So, if you would like to join in just turn up at the Centre on Wednesday afternoons 2p to 4pm.
+If you would like to join in just turn up at the Centre on Wednesday afternoons 2p to 4pm.
 It only costs £1 per session and that includes a “cuppa” and biscuits.
 You don’t even have to live in the village as members from other villages are also most welcome.

 Mayflower Friendship Club

-For those who may be just interested in coming along for a social, meet up with old and new friends and have a game of dominoes or cards then the Friendship club is the place for you.
-It meets every Monday afternoon from 2pm to 4pm.
+I am really please that membership of the Monday afternoon Friendship Club is steadily growing and growing.
+Recently villager Carol Hill came along to one of the afternoons and gave a talk on VISTA and the impact of the various forms of sight loss.
+The Friendship club is a social activity where you can meet up with friends old and new, have a game of dominoes or cards, a natter and a “cuppa”.
+The club meets every Monday afternoon from 2pm to 4pm.
 It only costs £1 per session with a “cuppa” and biscuits thrown in.
 Just pop in and you will be most welcome

 NEW AT THE CENTRE